tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Where are the best locations for API documentation jobs?
 The [2017-2018 STC Salary Database](https://www.stc.org/salary-database/) (which is based on [Bureau of Labor Statistics](https://www.bls.gov/) data) provides a lot of research about technical writer employment in different parts of the U.S., but nothing that breaks down the numbers by API documentation opportunities.

 At any rate, the Salary Database information gives us a starting point.
-Here are the "Ten Largest MSAs by Number of Technical Writers 2017":
+Here are the "Ten Largest MSAs [Metropolitan Statistical Areas] by Number of Technical Writers 2017":

 <table>
    <colgroup>